8.2 General Policies for all Personnel

-Each USG institution shall establish twelve (12) official paid holidays each calendar year for employees at the institution.
+Each USG institution shall establish 12 official paid holidays each calendar year for employees at the institution.
 The number of paid holidays shall equal the number of paid holidays allowed for State of Georgia employees under state law.
-These holidays shall be awarded in addition to earned vacation time, and shall be observed in accordance with the rules and regulations set forth by the Board of Regents, the USG, and the institution.
-A terminating employee shall not be paid for any official holidays occurring after the last working day of employment (BoR Minutes, 1984-85, pp. 145-46; 1989-90, p.
-246).
+These holidays shall be awarded in addition to earned vacation time and shall be observed in accordance with the rules and regulations set forth by the Board of Regents, the USG, and the institution.
+A terminating employee shall not be paid for any official holidays occurring after the last working day of employment.

 A regular employee, as defined in the Human Resources Administrative Practice Manual, who works one-half time or more shall earn paid vacation/annual leave.
 A full-time regular employee shall be entitled to vacation/annual leave earned at the rate of: